-- 44. For regulated business and services that choose to require vaccine passes: - vaccine passes should be sighted as soon as possible after people enter the premises e.g. the waiter at the table, server at the counter/bouncer at the door.
-The check does not have to be at the point of entry, although this is ideal and should be encouraged. - Regulated business or service must have systems and processes to check person carries CVC and to verify CVC compliance - PCBUs are expected to take reasonable steps to ensure that each person (including workers) who enters the premises are vaccine pass compliant - this means verifying some attendees with the app - the extent to which this is undertaken at each venue will vary.
-For example, at large venues where it is impractical to verify every vaccine pass, a sample could be verified through spot checking. - PCBUs can exercise their discretion as to whether a child is younger than 12 years and 3 months and therefore does not need a vaccine pass.
+- Vaccine passes should be sighted as soon as possible after people enter the premises e.g. the waiter at the table, server at the counter/bouncer at the door.
+The check no longer has to be at point of entry, though this is ideal and should be encouraged. - All vaccine passes need to be 'checked' this can be either sighted or verified with an app. - PCBUs are expected to take reasonable steps to ensure that each person (including workers) who enters the premises is vaccine pass compliant - this means verifying some attendees with the app - the extent to which this is undertaken at each venue will vary.
+For example, at large venues where it is impractical to verify every vaccine pass, a sample could be verified through spot checking. - PCBUs can exercise their judgement as to whether a child is younger than 12 years and 3 months and therefore does not need a vaccine pass.
 The obligation on them is to be reasonable in their judgement.
 They could, for example, ask the child how old they are, for their birth date or for their school ID.